+Mentor and its subsidiaries combined have 91 full-time employees.
 Mentor relocated its corporate office from Ramona, California, to Plano, Texas in September 2020 and has 2 full-time employees.
-The corporate office employees rely heavily on outside CPA and corporate counsel support and together provide administrative support for MCIP, Partner I, and Partner II operations.
+The corporate office employees rely heavily on outside CPA, payroll, tax, facilities, corporate counsel, and other professional support to provide administrative support for WCI, MCIP, Partner I, Partner II, and TWG operations.

-WCI has 55 full-time employees in Tempe, Arizona, 13 full-time employees in San Antonio and Austin, Texas, 2 full-time employees in Houston, Texas, and 1 full-time employee in Dallas, Texas.
+WCI has 66 full-time employees in Phoenix, Arizona, 19 full-time employees in San Antonio and Austin, Texas, 2 full-time employees in Houston, Texas, and 2 full-time employees in Dallas, Texas.